Join The Lab

 ICL Mission and Values

-At the Infant Communication Lab, we investigate motor, social, and linguistic communication in typically developing children and children who are at heightened risk for autism.
-With dedication, creativity and collaboration, we seek to advance the knowledge of autism spectrum disorders.
+At the Infant Communication Lab, we investigate motor, social, and communication development in children who do vs. do not have an older sibling on the autism spectrum.
+With dedication, creativity and collaboration, we seek to advance knowledge and understanding of autism spectrum disorders.
 We foster a learning environment where communication, responsibility, positive attitudes, and quality are the pillars of our work.
 We strive to conduct ourselves with integrity and respect, and we are thankful for the family participants who make our research possible.
-We envision a world where the pursuit of knowledge is endless, and where individuals with autism and their families have the support that they need.
+We envision a world where the pursuit of knowledge is endless, and where individuals with ASD and their families have the support that they need.

 The following values serve as guiding principles for our work in society, with our research participants, and with one another: